-The government has put in place a joint board of directors to manage the ports of Lisbon and Setúbal in what could be seen as a step to integrate these two ports, something that has been under discussion for a long time.
+The government has put in place a joint board of directors to manage the ports of Lisbon and Setúbal in what could be seen as a step to integrate these two ports, which has been under discussion for a long time.

-The key ports have capacity for all sorts of cargo and also passengers, although they tend to specialise in some types of cargo ahead of others.
+The key ports have the capacity for all sorts of cargo and also passengers, although they tend to specialise in some types of cargo.
 The main ports have specialised facilities for:

 - · containers;

-- · oil and gas;
+- oil and gas;

-- bulk
+- bulk;

-- · general cargo; and
+- general cargo; and

-- · cruises.
+- cruises.